 Ethan

-I think this is the kind of situation that mindfulness can really help with.
-As well as trying the basic exercises in the article, if you find them useful, I’d definitely recommend exploring it in more depth with a course, book or even some of the good Apps you can listen to on your phone these days.
+I think this is the kind of situation that mindfulness might help with.
+As well as trying the basic exercises in the article, if you find them useful, I recommend exploring it in more depth if you like the sound of it.

 Regards